 The existence of Thorner’s is due to a bequest made by Robert Thorner, a London merchant who lived in the turbulent times of the 17th century; during his lifetime the long struggle between Parliament and Crown came to a head, with the country plunged into civil war, which ended with King Charles I’s execution.
 To add to these troubles, the great plague decimated the population of London and many provincial centres: this was followed in 1666 by the Fire of London, which destroyed 13,000 houses and led to the rebuilding of the insanitary old city area.
 It was under these conditions that Robert Thorner built a successful merchant business, of which little detail is known.
 He had been born in 1621, and as his health began to fail he decided to retire to Hampshire, at North Baddesley near Southampton.
 He moved there sometime in the 1680s and was twice married, dying in 1690.
 He was buried in the churchyard of North Baddesley; his second wife outlived him, and married again.
 Robert Thorner, along with his two wives, still lie today in their tombs under a yew tree opposite the manor house where he spent his last years.

-His will, copies of which still exist at the National Archives, in Kew, was made in May 1690.
-He appointed five Trustees to administer his estate, one of whom was a clothier, Isaac Watts, father of the famous hymn writer whose statue stands in the Southampton parks.
+His will, an original of which is held by the Charity, along with a copy at the National Archives, in Kew, was made in May 1690.
+He appointed five Trustees to administer his estate, one of whom was a clothier, Isaac Watts, father of the famous hymn writer whose statue stands in Watts Park in Southampton.

 Being a deeply religious man, Robert Thorner joined the Above Bar Congregational Church (known at that time as the “Independent Congregation of Southampton”), and his will provided that, after certain individual bequests, sums of money should be devoted to educational and apprenticeship purposes in Wessex towns, as well as specific amounts to his Church, of which he was a staunch supporter and trustee.
 He also left £500 in 1690 to Harvard College, New England, now the famous American university.
 Further information on this can be found at https://www.colonialsociety.org/node/1401 and in the book by Josiah Quincy, called The History of Harvard University, Volume 1.